 Stop by Ya Ya Farm & Orchard for a visit to their farm store, which has baskets full of hand-picked apples, as well as apple baked treats, apple cider, honey, caramel apples and their famous apple cider donuts.
 You can also feed carrots to the two of the farm's horses, catch a glimpse of some resident peacocks and take photos in front of the spectacular mountain scenery.
 Bring a blanket for a little fall picnic behind the farm store.

-Yes, the Boulder Farmers Market is open, and no, you don't need a reservation.
-It's open Saturdays 8am-2pm (through Nov.
-21. 2020) and Wednesdays 4-8pm (through Oct.
-7, 2020).
+The Boulder Farmers Market is open Saturdays 8am-2pm (through Nov.
+20. 2021) and Wednesdays 4pm-dusk (through Oct.
+6, 2021).
 In fall, the market is bursting at the seams with last-of-the-season goodies — apples, gourds, Indian corn, squash, peppers, fall flowers, breads, honey and more.
 Bring your camera to capture all the fall colors.

 Many of Boulder's pumpkin patches are on the plains surrounding Boulder, which gives you a primo view of the mountains.
 Check out our list of Boulder County pumpkin patches.